rominagoodarzi/Advanced-Python/README.md

-This repo completed by me for academic, self learning, and hobby purpose.
+This repo has been done by me for academic, self learning, and hobby purpose.
 I will complete it gradually.

 I love feedback - please let me know what you think was good, and what needs work!